 Parents and others are welcome to visit district schools.
 For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the school office.
-Visitors will be required to sign in, show a photo ID, and wear a visitor's badge at all times while on campus.
+Visitors will be required to sign in and wear a visitor's badge at all times while on campus.
 Adult visitors are not permitted on the playground with the children.
-Adult visitors eating lunch with their student(s) needs to sit with the student(s) away from the rest of the other students eating lunch.
-Adults are not to sit with students other than their own.

-Visits to individual classrooms during instructional time are permitted only with approval of administration and teacher and only so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.
+Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and only so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.